lfoppiano/grobid-quantities/doc/guidelines.rst

 .. warning:: It is very important not to modify the text content in these generated files, not adding spaces or other characters, but only adding or moving XML tags.

-When the training data has been manually corrected, move the file under the repository ``resouces/dataset/${model}/corpus/`` for retraining, or under ``resouces/dataset/${model}/evaluation/`` if the annotated data should be used for evaluation only.
+When the training data has been manually corrected, move the file under the repository ``resources/dataset/${model}/corpus/`` for retraining, or under ``resouces/dataset/${model}/evaluation/`` if the annotated data should be used for evaluation only.
 To see the different evaluation options, see GROBID documentation on `training and evaluating <http://grobid.readthedocs.org/en/latest/Training-the-models-of-Grobid>`_.

 .. note:: the exact directory where the data is picked up could be also a ``final`` under ``corpus``.
 Please check the description under each model definition, below.

-In this document we describe the annotation guidelines for the following models:
+In this document, after the general rules, we describe the annotation guidelines for the following models:
  - :ref:`Quantities model` - STABLE
  - :ref:`Units model` - STABLE
  - :ref:`Values model` - STABLE
  - :ref:`Quantified objects CRF model` / substance CRF model - **Work in progress**

+.. warning:: References markers in the text such as ``[...] previous work, 10 showed that we are right [...]``, 10 refers to the references number 10 and should be ignored.
+The reference marker should be commented out: ``[...] previous work, <!--10--> showed that we are right [...]``.
+This is valid for any numerical reference number: [1], 1 and with other styles: (Foppiano et al, 2021), Foppiano et al. (2021), etc.

+.. warning:: If the year is not present, and the reference just refers to some author, they should be left in the file.
+For example ``Drodzov et al demonstrate that we are right[...]``.

-.. _Quantities CRF model:
+.. _Quantities model:

 Quantities model
 --------------------